Mini factsheet: Calcium and vitamin D

 Why do we need it?

 When we think bone health we think calcium, but vitamin D is just as important.
-Adequate intake prevents rickets, a bone disorder that has started to increase in the UK.
-Rickets (osteomalacia in adults) results in softening and weakening of the bones, increasing the risk of fractures and bone deformities.
+Adequate intake prevents rickets (osteomalacia in adults), a rare bone disorder which results in softening and weakening of the bones, increasing the risk of fractures and bone deformities.
 Sufficient vitamin D intake is particularly important under the age of 18 when most of our bone mass is established.

-Government surveys suggest that over 40 per cent of teenagers and nearly a third of older adults are deficient in vitamin D during the winter months.
+It’s estimated that 20 per cent of adolescents, adults and older people in the UK may be deficient in vitamin D and as much as 60 per cent may be defined as insufficient.
+Younger children tend to have higher levels.
 We get some vitamin D through our diet, but most is made in our skin in response to sunlight exposure.
 In the winter in the UK, sunlight doesn’t contain enough of the right type of ultraviolet rays for our skin to be able to make vitamin D.

 How much do we need?

-The government recommends 10 micrograms (ug) of vitamin D per day.
+The government recommends 10 micrograms of vitamin D per day.

 There are two types of vitamin D, D2 is always vegan but D3 (used in many breakfast cereals) is often extracted from sheep’s wool, so not suitable for vegans.
 However, some D3 is now produced from mushrooms and lichen – this is suitable for vegans.

-The best plant sources include vitamin D-fortified plant-based milks, vegetable margarines and breakfast cereals (if labelled suitable for vegans).
-Also, look out for ‘vitamin D mushrooms’ grown under UV light.
+The best plant sources include vitamin D-fortified plant-based milks, vegetable margarines and breakfast cereals (if labelled suitable for vegans) and ‘vitamin D mushrooms’ grown under UV light.

 Do you need a supplement?